sudeepdino008/awesome-stars/README.md

 ## Others

+- [brexhq/prompt-engineering](https://github.com/brexhq/prompt-engineering) - Tips and tricks for working with Large Language Models like OpenAI's GPT-4.
 - [ksluckow/awesome-symbolic-execution](https://github.com/ksluckow/awesome-symbolic-execution) - A curated list of awesome symbolic execution resources including essential research papers, lectures, videos, and tools.
 - [nforest/awesome-decompilation](https://github.com/nforest/awesome-decompilation) - A curated list of awesome decompilation resources and projects.
 - [OffcierCia/On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
 PRs are welcome!
 If any tool is missing - please open PR!